dhiegorp/etch-a-sketch-js/README.md

 # Etch-a-Sketch

-An etch a sketch app provided as an exercise from a [WesBos course](https://wesbos.com/courses).
-Idea, style. code - all credits to him - that`s just my take on the javascript part - still pending the animation effects
+An Etch a Sketch app provided as an exercise from a [WesBos\` course](https://wesbos.com/courses).
+Idea, style, code - all credits to him - that`s just my take on the javascript code - still pending the animation effects

 ## Installation